Curiosity is one of the great secrets of happiness.

 -

-You book your own flight to Marsa Alam or to Hurghada.
+You book your own flight to Marsa Alam or Hurghada.
 From Hurghada, the transfer to the port takes three hours longer than from Marsa Alam.

 You can often find the cheapest flights at www.skyscanner.com.